 A graduate program in Quantitative Biology

-The quantitative biology specialization is available only to students enrolled and working toward the PhD degree in one of the seven participating graduate programs: biochemistry, biophysics and structural biology, chemistry, computer science, molecular and cell biology, neuroscience, and physics.
+The quantitative biology specialization is available only to students enrolled and working toward the PhD degree in one of the six participating graduate programs: biochemistry and biophysics, chemistry, computer science, molecular and cell biology, neuroscience, and physics.
 Individuals who want to obtain a PhD degree with a specialization in quantitative biology should apply to one of the participating PhD programs as described in the relevant section of this Bulletin.
 Enrolled PhD students who want to obtain the quantitative biology specialization should contact their PhD program’s graduate program chair or quantitative biology liaison for further information.
 Students wishing to obtain the specialization are advised also to contact one of the quantitative biology co-chairs for information about participating in the noncurricular educational activities of the quantitative biology program.

 Jeff Gelles, Co-Chair